The Prix Galien Africa Charter

 - Follow professional development in their field of activity in order to maintain technical excellence.

-Article 25.- Jury members should be independent and impartial.
-They should conduct themselves with the interests of Galien Africa exclusively in mind and under the sole authority of the President, and should ensure that their personal opinions and convictions do not infringe upon the ethical principles, missions or interests of Galien Africa.
+Article 25.- The members of the Jury, the Board of Directors and the Honorary Committee must be independent and impartial.
+They should conduct themselves with the interests of Galien Africa exclusively in mind and under the sole authority of the President, and ensure that personal opinions and beliefs do not undermine the ethical principles, missions or interests of the said Foundation.
+They must resign before engaging in any political campaign or nomination process.

 They should resign before undertaking a political campaign or appointment process.

-Article 26.- The members of the Jury are required to respect the dignity, merit, equality, diversity and privacy of all.
-They should ensure compliance with national and local laws at all times.
+Article 26.- Members of governance bodies are expected to respect the dignity, merit, equality, diversity and privacy of all.
+They must ensure compliance with national and local laws at all times

 Article 27.- The medals, acronyms, logos and any element of information or promotion concerning the Prix Galien Africa, constitute a registered and protected brand.
 Their use can only be carried out in accordance with the regulations established by the head office of Galien Africa.